jiangsheng/jiangsheng.github.io/docs/blogs/2005/04/notes-3.rst

    :author: me
    :nocomments:

-.. container:: bvMsg
-   :name: msgcns!1BE894DEAF296E0A!148

-   Should GM(Genetic Modified) food production be controled by Government?
+   Should GM(Genetic Modified) food production be controlled by Government?

    Q(Drug) Why fostering drug plants is baned and fertilizing GM food is